 Joint Ventures/Licensing

 There are opportunities for joint ventures and licensing in some manufacturing and import sectors.
-Malian law does not have local content requirements.
-There are some specific limits on ownership in the mining and media sectors.
-Foreign investors in the mining sector can own up to 90 percent of a mining company.
+In the mining sector, Malian law has local content requirements.
+The 2023 mining code and the law related to local contents require subcontractors and “punctual frequent suppliers” of mining companies to give opportunities to Malian national to hold 35 percent of their shares.
+Additionally, there are some specific limits on ownership in the mining and media sectors.
+Foreign investors in the mining sector can own up to 65 percent of a mining company, the state of Mali and Malian nationals having the option to own respectively 30 and 5 percent of the shares.
 Foreign investors in media companies must have a 50 percent or lower ownership stake.

 Express Delivery